-- Put links to pertinent blog articles on site and your free download.
+- Answer the question in a brief paragraph.
+Then, put links to pertinent blog articles to “dig deeper” on your web site.
 This helps grow your email list and increases traffic to your website.

 After a month of answering questions on Quora with this strategy, check your website analytics (make sure they’re setup correctly) and see how many folks came from Quora.
-(On my site Quora comes up 3rd behind the search engines and Facebook.
+(On my site Quora comes up 2nd or 3rd behind the search engines.)

 Feedly – Your online newsstand: You have to subscribe to dozens of blogs and online magazine to be able to keep up with your industry, competition and find relevant content from trusted sources to share with your social media followers.
-You don’t need 100 emails daily.
+Subsequently, you don’t need 100 emails daily.
 That’s where Feedly comes in.
 I use it daily to find content for my clients.
-I use the Feeldy mobile app on my tablet and use Buffer or HootSuite to share to my clients’ accounts.
+I use the Feedly mobile app on my tablet and use Buffer or HootSuite to share to my clients’ accounts.

-- Set up folders to save content you want to deal with later.
+- Set up folders to save content you want to deal with or read later.

 - Search for relevant content and look for quality sources.

-- Watch for bloggers who post more than daily.
-If it’s too much, just unfollow.
+- Watch for magazines who publish more than 2 or 3 articles daily.
+If it’s too much to keep up with, just unfollow.

 - When you find a good article, share it on your social networks using either Buffer or HootSuite.
 (See below)